Sitting in a pretty rural farmstead, this barn conversion offers spacious and light accommodation near the Cornish town of Porthleven, West Cornwall.

 Reverse-level barn conversion.
 Ground floor 1 x king bedroom.
 Bathroom with bath, shower over, basin and WC.
-Upstairs open plan living area with kitchen, dining area and sitting area.
+Upstairs open plan living area with kitchen, dining area and sitting area with electric fire.

 About the location